 Both EDM and GPS ranging use the method represented in this illustration.
 In GPS, the measurement of the difference in the phase of the incoming signal and the phase of the internal oscillator in the receiver reveals the small distance at the end of a range.
-In GPS, the process is called carrier phase ranging.
-And as the name implies, the observable is the carrier wave itself.

 By comparing the phase of the signal returned from the reflector with the reference wave it kept at home, an EDM can measure how much the two are out of phase with one another.
 However, this measurement can only be used to calculate a small part of the overall distance.
 It only discloses the length of a fractional part of a wavelength used.
 This leaves a big unknown, namely the number of full wavelengths of the EDM’s modulated carrier between the transmitter and the receiver at the instant of the measurement.
 This cycle ambiguity is symbolized by N. Fortunately, the cycle ambiguity can be solved in the EDM measurement process.
 The key is using carriers with progressively longer wavelengths.
 For example, the submeter portion of the overall distance can be resolved using a carrier with the wavelength of a meter.
 This can be followed by a carrier with a wavelength of 10 meters, which provides the basis for resolving the meter aspect of a measured distance.
 This procedure may be followed by the resolution of the tens of meters using a wavelength of 100 meters.
 The hundreds of meters can then be resolved with a wavelength of 1000 meters, and so on.